windwill/ai_insurance_reporting/README.md

 - LLM evaluation and analyst review
 - CLI and Streamlit interfaces

 The package should therefore be read as an executable case study.
-It is not intended to reproduce full IFRS 17 valuation logic or regulatory capital production.
+It is not intended to reproduce full valuation logic or regulatory capital production.

 ## Use of AI